-Stakeholder Group and why Board engagement they are important External Service Providers, particularly the Company Secretary, the Administrator, the Registrar and the Depository and the Broker A range of advisers enables The Board maintains regular contact with its key external providers and receives regular the Company to function as reporting from them through the Board and committee meetings, as well as outside of the regular meeting cycle.
-Their advice, as well as their needs and views are routinely an investment trust and a constituent of the FTSE 250 to taken into account.
+Stakeholder Group and why Board engagement they are important External Service Providers, particularly the Company Secretary, the Administrator, the Registrar and the Depository and the Broker A range of advisers enables The Board maintains regular contact with its key external providers and receives regular the Company to function as reporting from them through the Board and committee meetings, as well as outside of an investment trust and a the regular meeting cycle.
+Their advice, as well as their needs and views are routinely constituent of the FTSE 250 to taken into account.
 The Management Engagement Committee formally assesses their ensure it meets its relevant performance, fees and continuing appointment at least annually to ensure that the obligations. key service providers continue to function at an acceptable level and are appropriately remunerated to deliver the expected level of service.
 The Audit Committee reviews and evaluates the control environments in place at each service provider as appropriate.
-Lenders Availability of funding and The Board needs to demonstrate to lenders that it is a well-managed business, capable of liquidity are crucial to the consistently delivering long-term returns.
-Company's ability to take advantage of investment opportunities as they arise.
-Regulators The Board regularly considers how it meets various regulatory and statutory obligations and The Company can only follows voluntary and best-practice guidance, including how any governance decisions it operate with the approval of its regulators who have makes can have an impact on its stakeholders, both in the shorter and in the longer-term. a legitimate interest in how the Company operates in the market and treats its shareholders.
-Investee Companies The Manager communicates regularly with portfolio companies and is an engaged Portfolio companies are ultimately shareholders shareholder (on behalf of the Company). assets and the Board The Board monitors the Manager's stewardship arrangements and receives regular feedback recognises the importance on meetings with the management of portfolio companies and voting at their general of good stewardship and meetings. communication with investee companies in meeting the Company's investment objective and strategy.
+Lenders Availability of funding and The Board needs to demonstrate to lenders that it is a well-managed business, capable of consistently delivering long-term returns. liquidity are crucial to the Company's ability to take advantage of investment opportunities as they arise.
+Regulators The Board regularly considers how it meets various regulatory and statutory obligations and The Company can only operate with the approval follows voluntary and best-practice guidance, including how any governance decisions it of its regulators who have makes can have an impact on its stakeholders, both in the shorter and in the longer-term. a legitimate interest in how the Company operates in the market and treats its shareholders.
+Investee Companies Portfolio companies are The Manager communicates regularly with portfolio companies and is an engaged ultimately shareholders shareholder (on behalf of the Company). assets and the Board The Board monitors the Manager's stewardship arrangements and receives regular feedback recognises the importance on meetings with the management of portfolio companies and voting at their general of good stewardship and meetings. communication with investee companies in meeting the Company's investment objective and strategy.

 The Board is always mindful of the requirement to act in the best interests of shareholders as a whole and to have regard to other applicable section 172 factors which form part of Board's decision-making process.
-The following key decisions taken by the Board during the year ended 31 March 2021 are examples of this relationships to ensure that it has access to a diverse range of terms and is not reliant on any one provider.
-The facilities provide flexibility and complement the longer-term private placement fixed term debt that is in place.
+The following key decisions taken by the Board during the year ended 31 March 2021 are examples of this: